dbmarcal/Machine-Learning/README.md

 # Machine-Learning
-I made a project about how machine learning works in voice caption And Machine Learning Algorithms
+I made a project about how machine learning works in voice caption \n And Machine Learning Algorithms